 Laurent Dacheux obtained his doctorate in Pharmaceutical Sciences (PharmD) in 2000 at the University of Sciences and Techniques of Tours, France, after defending his thesis on anticancer immunotherapy and pharmacogenetics.
 More precisely, he had the opportunity to participate to one of the princeps studies demonstrating the importance of pharmacogenetics in the prediction of treatments based on monoclonal antibodies, in the team of Pr.
 Hervé Watier at the Faculty of Medicine of Tours and the University Hospital Center of Tours.
 This study focused on the influence of the FCGR3A-158 polymorphism on the response to treatment with rituximab (MabThera®) in patients with follicular-type non-Hodgkin’s lymphoma.

-He continued his university training with a Doctorate in Science (PhD) in 2005, still in the field of monoclonal antibodies but applied to infectious diseases, and more specifically in virology.
+He was graduated in 2005 from a Doctorate in Science (PhD) of the University of Sciences and Techniques of Tours, France, still in the field of monoclonal antibodies but applied to infectious diseases, and more specifically to virology.
 He carried out a study on the analysis of the kinetics of exposure of major neutralization epitopes on the surface of the envelope glycoproteins of HIV-1 during natural infection, using three major monoclonal antibodies (IgG1b12, 2G12 and 2F5).
 One of the main results of this study, carried out in Pr.
-Francis Barin’s team, was the confirmation of the existence of an evolving glycan shield on the envelope of HIV during infection, which modules the exposure of neutralization epitopes.
+Francis Barin’s team at the Faculty of Medicine of Tours, was the confirmation of the existence of an evolving glycan shield on the envelope of HIV during infection, which modules the exposure of neutralization epitopes.

 Since 2004, Laurent Dacheux is acting as one of the deputy directors of the National Reference Center for Rabies (NRC-R) at Institut Pasteur, Paris.
 Among the several missions dedicated to this center and provided by the French Ministry of Health (through the national public health agency Santé publique France), one of his main activities is to supervise the activities of diagnosis of rabies in humans (nearly 10-15 suspicions/year) and for animals suspected of rabies transmission to humans (around 1,300 samples/year), both in a high-level quality assurance environment (accreditations ISO 15189 and ISO/IEC 17025, respectively).
 In addition, he is in charge of the supervision of the serological survey of vaccinated patients (around 100 samples/year).
 He participates in advisory and expert activities with health professionals (veterinarians, physicians) or public health and veterinary government institutions.
 In the NRC-R, he is more specifically invested in the development, the validation and the diffusion of the diagnostic techniques related to rabies.
 One of his topics in this field is focused on the improvement of the diagnosis of human and animal rabies in the endemic areas through the development of innovative, rapid and applicable tests in field conditions, through for example the Field Tests for Rabies Diagnostic (FiTeRaD) project.